Stylll/Book-A-Meal/README.md

   - Caterers cannot search for menu records using a specific date.
   - Social authentication is not integrated.
   - No payment platform has been integrated.
+  - Forgot and reset password feature is not implemented.

 ## License and Copyright